 Airbus revises up jet demand forecast, shaves traffic growth

-LONDON, Sept 18 (Reuters) - Airbus on Wednesday revised up forecasts for jetliner demand over the next 20 years, led by growth in the new industrial hubs of Asia despite short-term concerns over global trade tensions.
+LONDON, Sept 18 (Reuters) - Airbus AIR.PA on Wednesday revised up forecasts for jetliner demand over the next 20 years led by growth in Asia, despite the industry's short-term concerns over global trade tensions.

 The European planemaker said the world's fleet of passenger jets and freighters would more than double to 47,680 aircraft by 2038.